Deering High School

-Deering High School (DHS) is a public high school in Portland, Maine, United States.
+Deering High School (DHS) is a public high school located on Stevens Avenue in Portland, Maine, United States.
 The school is part of the Portland Public Schools district.

 It is one of the three public high schools located in Portland, the others being Portland High School and Casco Bay High School.
 Along with Portland High, enrollment to Deering is open choice by the family.